2019-2020-ps6/2019-2020-ps6-rendu-team_js/README.md

 npm run start
 ```

->For developers, you can debug the program using:
+>For developers ONLY, you can debug the program using:
 - Front end
 ```
 npm run start